-Chocolate Braided Bread is a beautiful, sumptuous, yummilicious, artistic piece of bread.
-A treat to the eyes as well to the tongue.
+Chocolate Braided Bread, popularly known as Babka bread is a sweet bread filled with Nutella.
+It is a beautiful, sumptuous, yummilicious, artistic piece of bread.
+A treat to the eyes as well as to the tongue.

 When you have this bread, it is difficult to say whether it is more delicious or more attractive to look at.

 When I baked this bread for the first time, the whole house was filled with chocolatey flavor.
 All of us simply loved it.
 Though I was very apprehensive before trying out this bread but surprisingly it is very easy to braid it.
 If the dough is good then it can be easily braided.

 I made 2 loaves and therefore got sleek slices.
 You can also place the two braided loaves, one on top of the other, in a baking tin and leave for second proofing.
 During proofing as the loaves will rise they will stick to each other and once baked you will get one big loaf.
 I tried this method in my Orange Babka bread and got perfect slices.
 You may refer that and make this chocolate braided bread the same way.

 If you are new to bread baking then I would suggest, you first go through my post which deals with the basics of bread making.
 It will give you all the details regarding adding yeast, kneading the dough, proofing etc

 - No loaf tin is required to make this bread.
 No standard size of this bread so, you can easily divide the dough into 2 or 3 parts or maybe more if you are trying for the first time. .
 Like this, you can practice with a small portion of the dough and then make the remaining pieces of bread perfectly.

 - Made with whole wheat flour: I have used wheat and all-purpose flour in the ratio of 70:30